Primal-dual stochastic gradient method for convex programs with many functional constraints: Introduction

 The rest of the paper is outlined as follows.
-In section \ref{sec:assump}, we give the technical assumptions required in our analysis, and in section \ref{sec:analysis}, we analyze the algorithm and show its convergence rate results.
+In section \ref{sec:assump}, we give the technical assumptions required in our analysis, and in section \ref{sec:analysis}, we analyze the algorithm with nonadaptive setting and show its convergence rate results.
+The convergence rate result of the algorithm with adaptive setting is given in section \ref{sec:analysis-adp}.
 Numerical results are provided in section \ref{sec:numerical}, and finally section \ref{sec:conclusion} concludes the paper.